wxl1379457192/Future_humid_heat_burden/README.md

 Indicate the scripts used to generate figures included in your manuscript, such as `Figure_1a-c.R`, `Figure_1d.R`, `Figure_2.R`, and `Figure_3.R`, and describe how to interpret these visualizations.

-## Contributing

-Encourage contributions by outlining guidelines for reporting issues, suggesting features, or submitting pull requests.
-Including a `CONTRIBUTING.md` file can provide detailed instructions.

-## License

-Specify the licensing terms under which your project is distributed, ensuring clarity on usage and distribution rights.